Code of conduct

 RAIM members must not:

-- Exploit or oppress any RAIM member, or harm RAIM or any RAIM member in any way
+- Exploit or antagonize any RAIM member, or harm RAIM or any RAIM member in any way

 - Display chauvinistic attitudes, or in any other manner cause harm to the well-being of the revolutionary movement and its potential to inspire the masses toward revolutionary organising and action

-Although it is impossible to escape oppression entirely within the context of the capitalist system, for organizational purposes we understand oppressive, exploitative, or harmful behavior as that which exacerbates oppressive dynamics, rather than mitigating these dynamics.
-We understand our code of conduct as having been violated to the extent that oppressive, exploitative, or harmful behavior significantly disrupts political activity, for example: through marginalizing members or eroding trust in the organization.
+Although it is impossible to entirely abolish contradiction through our work, for organizational purposes we understand antagonistic, exploitative, or harmful behavior as that which exacerbates contradictions, rather than mitigating them.
+We understand our code of conduct as having been violated to the extent that antagonistic, exploitative, or harmful behavior significantly disrupts political activity, for example: through alienating members or eroding trust in the organization or its leadership.

-Additionally, since we do not possess any real or reliable means of reformation or remolding violent chauvinists, members who pose a direct threat to other RAIM members or oppressed people in general MUST face immediate expulsion without exception.
+Additionally, since we do not possess any real or reliable means of reforming or remolding violent chauvinists, members who pose a direct and persistent threat to other RAIM members or the masses in general MUST face immediate expulsion without exception.

 RAIM members should:

-- Try to advance their political understanding in service to revolution
+- Strive to advance their political understanding in service to revolution

-- Try to advance their own skills and capabilities in service to revolution
+- Strive to advance their own skills and capabilities in service to revolution

-- Try to advance the position of RAIM in service to revolution
+- Strive to advance the position of RAIM in service to revolution

 - Conduct themselves in a manner worthy of emulation and respect by revolutionary forces and the masses